15 FAQs on email marketing and email newsletters.

 2. What are the advantages of email over other marketing channels?

 Email provides excellent measurability.
 No longer do you need to guess how people will react to your marketing messages.
 With email, you can measure who opens and clicks on your email.
 This not only means you know who in your audience is engaged but also what information is interesting and of value to them.

 The measurability gives the data necessary to allow optimisation and improvement in your marketing.
 You can test different messages and improve marketing based on facts.
-This means no more meeting room arguments as to what might be better - you can do it, test it and find out what works best.
+This means no more endless discussions - you can do it, test it and find out what works best.

 3. What should I put into a newsletter?